theonewhowritesthedocs/lwms-docs/docs/core_functions/inspection.md

 ![QC order search modal](./img-inspection/qc-order-search-modal.png)

-You can select any item by clicking on it, which will close the modal and take you to the [QC Order Summary](./inspection.md#qc-order-summary) screen with that **QC order** already set.
+You can select any item by clicking on it, which will close the modal with that **QC order** already set.

 You can filter the list of **QC orders** using the search box.